dineshbiswal/mlops-project/README.md

-# MLOps Assignment - Module 1
+# MLOps - Module 1

 This repository contains the implementation of a CI/CD pipeline for a sample machine learning project as part of the MLOps assignment.
 The pipeline includes stages for linting, testing, and deploying a simple machine learning model.